ChandimalPriyamantha/ChandimalPriyamantha/README.md

 # - 📫 How to reach me ...
-      - You can reach out to me through my email "chandimalpriyamantha94@gmail.com" or follow me on Linkedin "https://www.linkedin.com/in/chandimal-priyamantha-134643216/"  for updates and interesting conversations!
+      - You can reach out to me through my email "chandimalpriyamantha94@gmail.com" or Follow me on Linkedin "https://www.linkedin.com/in/chandimal-priyamantha-134643216/"  for updates and interesting conversations!